never been a better time to become a paralegal. CNNMoney.com predicts 30% growth in

 job for “people who want more pay, more upside, and more control over where they're

 QUALITY.
 Hamline’s paralegal certificate is approved by the American Bar Association (ABA), a national hallmark of excellence and required by many companies.
 Hamline’s unique pairing of practical legal training and the liberal arts, combined with the program's ABA approval and recognition in the community, makes Hamline's paralegal education highly valued by employers.
 Hamline is a leader in legal education, and students have access to up-to-the-minute legal resources and an incredible array of electronic resources.
 Hamline's paralegal program has been in existence since 1984, giving students a large group of alumni to network with and establishing Hamline's reputation in the legal community.

 CONVENIENCE.
 Both daytime and evening classes classes are offered on Hamline’s beautiful urban campus in Saint Paul.

 CAREER PREPARATION.
 Students have the opportunity to increase their professional visibility through the completion of a required paralegal internship at one of countless Twin Cities' law firms, businesses, government agencies, and nonprofit organizations; participation in the Hamline University Paralegal Society; and membership in LEX, a national paralegal honor society.

 “Hamline’s paralegals exude energy, effort and confidence.
 We have been pleased to have Hamline’s paralegal interns at our firm as they are truly prepared to engage in the legal profession.”
 Gloria Contreras Edin, Attorney at Law, Contreras Edin & Associates

-Curriculum: Hamline paralegal certificate graduates will be able to
+Learning Outcomes: Hamline paralegal certificate graduates will be able to: